Cavigliano: Education

 The entire Swiss population is generally well educated.
-In Cavigliano about 82.6% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either University or a Fachhochschule).
+In Cavigliano about 82.6% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either University or a Fachhochschule).

 In Cavigliano there were a total of 140 students (As of 2009).
 The Ticino education system provides up to three years of non-mandatory kindergarten and in Cavigliano there were 13 children in kindergarten.
 The primary school program lasts for five years and includes both a standard school and a special school.
 In the municipality, 43 students attended the standard primary schools.
 In the lower secondary school system, students either attend a two-year middle school followed by a two-year pre-apprenticeship or they attend a four-year program to prepare for higher education.
 There were 44 students in the two-year middle school, while 19 students were in the four-year advanced program.

 The upper secondary school includes several options, but at the end of the upper secondary program, a student will be prepared to enter a trade or to continue on to a university or college.
 In Ticino, vocational students may either attend school while working on their internship or apprenticeship (which takes three or four years) or may attend school followed by an internship or apprenticeship (which takes one year as a full-time student or one and a half to two years as a part-time student).
 There were 8 vocational students who were attending school full-time and 12 who attend part-time.

 The professional program lasts three years and prepares a student for a job in engineering, nursing, computer science, business, tourism and similar fields.
 There was 1 student in the professional program.

 As of 2000, there was 1 student in Cavigliano who came from another municipality, while 122 residents attended schools outside the municipality.